UPDATED 16:59 EST / NOVEMBER 13 2024

 The companies didn’t divulge the size of the investment.
 Juniper provided the capital as part of a Series C round that Recogni originally announced in February.
 At the time, the chipmaker said that it had raised $102 million through the investment from Mayfield, BMW Group’s venture capital arm and other institutional backers.

 About six months after the Series C round, Recogni debuted its flagship AI chip.
-Pareto, as the processor is called, promises to run neural networks using less power than some competing graphics cards.
+The processor promises to run neural networks using less power than some competing graphics cards.
 It’s also smaller, which means more chips can be installed in each server to boost processing speeds.

-Pareto’s efficiency has to do with matrix multiplications, the calculations that AI models use to process data.
+The efficiency of Recogni’s processor has to do with matrix multiplications, the calculations that AI models use to process data.
 A matrix is a collection of numbers organized into rows and columns like a spreadsheet.
 A matrix multiplication, in turn, is a mathematical operation that multiplies the numbers inside one matrix by numbers from another.

 AI chips typically include a large number of circuits optimized to perform matrix multiplications.
 According to Recogni, such circuits are difficult to scale.
 The company says increasing the number of matrix multiplications a processor can perform requires significantly boosting both its size and power consumption, which raises costs.

-To make its computing approach practical for large-scale AI workloads, Recogni has equipped Pareto with several specialized optimizations.
+To make its computing approach practical for large-scale AI workloads, Recogni has equipped its chip with several specialized optimizations.

 First, the company removed the need to use lookup tables, data structures that enable applications to retrieve information faster than would otherwise be possible.
 Such structures are usually necessary to carry out the kind of additions that Recogni’s chip performs.
 Phasing out lookup tables enabled the company to avoid the associated computing overhead.